ESA Deep Space Antenna Systems

 The demanding management and technical requirements of this program demonstrate the depth of our capabilities.
 The antenna system, designed for 15 years of operational use with a mean time between failures of 15,000 hours, consists of the following subsystems that meet the requirements shown:

-Monitor and Control Subsystem – Both local and remote monitor and control is provided for all parameters that characterize subsystem performance, status, and fault conditions.
+- Monitor and Control Subsystem – Both local and remote monitor and control are provided for all parameters that characterize subsystem performance, status, and fault conditions.